Projection Defense Mechanism: How The Mind Manages Feelings Of Anxiety

 Of course, psychological projection is just one of the ego defenses within the original defense mechanisms.

-What are the defense mechanisms?
+What are the original defense mechanisms?

 To understand the projection defense mechanism, it is important to understand the umbrella under which it falls.
 Though the list of psychological defense mechanisms has developed since Freud, these are commonly acknowledged as the original mechanisms of defense: